cloudevents/spec/schemaregistry/schemaregistry.md

 ## 2. Schema Registry Elements

 This section further describes the elements enumerated in the introduction.
+All data types used in this section are defined in the core CloudEvents specification and MUST follow the respective formatting and syntax rules unless specified otherwise.

 ### 2.1.
 Schema Group